 Steve Bliss of BuildingAdvisor.com responds: If the floor is sagging visibly in the middle or is very bouncy, you may want to reinforce the floor to eliminate the sag and reduce the bounciness (for example, dishes rattling in a cabinet when you walk by).
 This is common in old houses and is usually more of a nuisance than a safety issue.
 Still it is a good idea to have the problem evaluated by an expert, such as a structural engineer or experienced contractor.
 It should only take an hour or so of his time — ask ahead of time what the cost will be to evaluate the problem and recommend a solution.

 A small amount of sag in joists under a load is normal “deflection.”
 A large amount of sag that has permanently set into the wood is called “creep.”
-To reduce this type of sag, the wood must be very slowly forced back to level, typically using hydraulic or screw jacks pushing up on a temporary beam.
+To repair this type of sag, the wood must be very slowly forced back to level, typically using hydraulic or screw jacks pushing up on a temporary beam.
 This is done slowly over a day or more to minimize damage to flooring, plaster, and other finishes.
 The same approach can sometimes be used to straighten a sagging beam if the deflection is not too great.

 If you are able to straighten the support beam with a jack, and don’t want to replace it, another option is to reinforce the straightened beam with a steel flitch plate.

 Flitch plates.
-Existing beams can be reinforced by bolting on one or more long pieces of ¼ or ½-in. steel plate, called a flitch plate, along the length of the beam.
+Existing beams can be reinforced by bolting one or more long pieces of ¼ or ½-in. steel plate, called a flitch plate, along the length of the beam.
 Short flitch plates of steel or LVL can also be bolted on both sides of a joist to repair a cracked or damaged section.

 Add plywood below.
 Many years ago, I contracted a remodeling job where the plumber cut a series of deep notches in the tops the floor joists, right across the middle of the span.
 Notches should never be made in the middle third of the span.
 The floor had started to sag and the plaster ceiling below was cracking.
 We brought in a structural engineer who had us remove the plaster ceiling below and reinforce the entire ceiling with heavy plywood sheets screwed and glued to the joists, creating a diaphragm — essentially a huge box beam.
 Above each notch, we also added a rigid steel strap.
-Adding a beam or posts below was not an option.
+Adding a beam or posts below (in the living room) was not an option.

 Which solution is best for your project will depend on the cause of the problem, access to the framing, and whether adding beams and posts is a option.
 Best to get an experienced contractor to do the work.